Junkcoin-Foundation/junkcoin-docs/README.md

 - **User Guides**: Tutorials for wallet setup, transaction handling, and community engagement.
 - **Contribution Guidelines**: Steps for contributing to Junkcoin's codebase and submitting improvements to the documentation.

+## Branches
+This repository uses the following branches:
+- `main`: Contains the stable and official documentation.
+Updates here have been reviewed and finalized.
+- `dev`: Used for ongoing updates, drafts, and testing new documentation.
+Changes in this branch may not be finalized.

 ## Structure
 The repository will be structured as follows:
 ```plaintext